Here we give a high-level overview of the workflow required for defining and fitting a model with

 |

-Specifies the family for \(p(i'_t, d)\).
-Only used if latent = TRUE , and currently restricted to log-normal .
+Specifies the family for the infection distribution \(p(i'_t, d)\).
+Only used if latent = TRUE , and defaults to "normal" .

 |